|

 of the artistic spectrum and wished to assist others with similar inclinations.

-The Deed makes specific reference to "painting and sculpture"
+The Foundation Deed makes specific reference to "painting and sculpture"

 so the Award can only be made to painters and sculptors.
 This means that